cloudnative-pg/cloudnative-pg/docs/src/labels_annotations.md

 `cnpg.io/scheduled-backup`
 :   When available, name of the `ScheduledBackup` resource that created a given
-    `Backup` object.
+    `Backup` object

 `role`
 :   Whether the instance running in a pod is a `primary` or a `replica`

 `cnpg.io/backupTimeline`
-: The timeline of the instance when a backup was taken.
+: The timeline of the instance when a backup was taken

 `cnpg.io/backupYear`
-: The year a backup was taken.
+: The year a backup was taken

 `cnpg.io/backupMonth`
-: The year/month when a backup was taken.
+: The year/month when a backup was taken

+`cnpg.io/backupDate`
+: The date in ISO  8601 format (`YYYYMMDD`) of the backup

 `cnpg.io/onlineBackup`
-: Whether a backup was cold or online (hot).
+: Whether the backup is online (hot) or cold (taken when Postgres is down)

 ## Predefined annotations